y3dltd/Y3DCore/docs/DEVELOPMENT.md

 2. Add a header comment explaining the purpose and usage
 3. Implement proper error handling and database disconnection
 4. Update the `scripts/README.md` file if necessary

+## Timezone Handling (From docs/timezone-handling.md)

+This section explains how timezones are handled in the Y3DHub application, particularly for ShipStation integration.

+### Overview

+- **ShipStation** operates in **Pacific Time** (America/Los_Angeles), which is UTC-8 during standard time and UTC-7 during daylight saving time.
+- Our **database** stores all timestamps in **UTC**.
+- Our **UI** displays timestamps in **UTC** with a timezone indicator.

+### Implementation Details

+#### 1. Storing ShipStation Timestamps

+When we receive timestamps from ShipStation, we convert them from Pacific Time to UTC before storing them in the database using the `convertShipStationDateToUTC` function in `src/lib/orders/mappers.ts` (which utilizes `date-fns-tz`).

+#### 2. Displaying Timestamps

+When displaying timestamps in the UI, we use the utility functions from `src/lib/shared/date-utils.ts` (e.g., `formatDateWithTimezone`) to format them consistently in UTC with a timezone indicator.

+#### 3. Relative Time Formatting

+For relative time formatting (e.g., \"2 hours ago\"), we use the `formatRelativeTime` function from `src/lib/shared/date-utils.ts`, which also ensures UTC context.

+### Libraries Used

+- **date-fns**: For basic date formatting and calculations
+- **date-fns-tz**: For timezone-aware date formatting and conversions

+### Migration

+A migration script (`scripts/migrate-timestamps.ts`) was previously used to update existing timestamps in the database from PST to UTC.

+### Best Practices

+1. **Always use the utility functions** from `src/lib/shared/date-utils.ts` for date formatting and display.
+2. **Never manually manipulate dates** without considering timezone implications.
+3. **Always include UTC timezone indicators** in the UI to avoid confusion.
+4. **Document any timezone-specific logic** in comments.

+### Common Issues

+1. **Browser timezone differences**: The browser may display dates in the local timezone.
+Always use the utility functions to ensure consistent UTC display.
+2. **Daylight saving time**: Pacific Time switches between PST and PDT.
+The `date-fns-tz` library handles this.
+3. **Manual date manipulation**: Avoid manually adding/subtracting hours.

+### Testing

+When testing timezone-related functionality:

+1. Test with dates during both standard time and daylight saving time.
+2. Test with browsers set to different timezones.
+3. Verify that dates are displayed consistently as UTC across the application.